chainwikinet/wikijs-farm-content/stakedrop/community.md

 > Use the https://harvest.finance UI to stake assets.
 Sending tokens directly to contracts will result in loss of funds!
 Verify all [Harvest token addresses](https://github.com/harvest-finance/harvest) to avoid trading fake tokens.
 {.is-warning}

 Each week, tokens in the DeFi community are selected to be eligible to stake to receive the Harvest Finance FARM token.
-These tokens are simply staked to receive a reward; they are not deposited in to the Harvest Finance [yield farming strategies](/strategy).
+These tokens are not deposited into the Harvest Finance [yield farming strategies](/strategy).

 # Week 2 Rewards